klavenjones/open-forum-backend/README.md

 npm run db:setup
 ```

-First this will run the `database/setup.ts` file, which drops the database if it exists and creates a new one.
+First this will run the `database/setup.ts` file, which will create a role for your local database, drops the database if it exists and creates a new one.
 Then it runs the latest migration to populate the database.

 ### Migrations